Search

 International Conference Hall, Humanities and Social Sciences Building (HSSB)

-Empowering Oral Communication Through AI: A New Era in Assistive Technologies
+Empowering Assistive Listening Technologies with AI: Pioneering a New Era in Assistive Innovation

 Yu Tsao